-This system operates on the simple principle of collecting heat from the sun and transferring it into a storage tank for use when needed.
+This system operates on the simple principle of collecting heat from the sun by way of a solar heating collector.
+This heat is then collected and transferred via Heat Transfer Fluid (HTF) and is moved by a pumping apparatus.
+This HTF moves the collected heat into a storage tank by way of heat exchangers for use and transferring it into a storage tank for use when needed.